'Show Us the Carnage'

 Now we have another massacre; more “thoughts and prayers” and other pious but empty rituals by legislators who will not do a single thing to reduce the chances of the next one; and more reaction from readers.

 Can anything be done, by anyone or any organization, to stop the onslaught of gun violence?
-Reader suggest three approaches, involving: the media, the responsible gun-owning community, and the political opposition to the NRA.
+Readers suggest three approaches, involving: the media, the responsible gun-owning community, and the political opposition to the NRA.

 Different media coverage.
-I mentioned yesterday the familiar cycles of news-coverage: 24/7 updates, panels, and interviews by cable programs; explanatory pieces by big newspapers; snapshot photos showing victims when they were alive and happy, then respectful portraits of their families wracked by grief.
+I mentioned yesterday the familiar cycles of news coverage: 24/7 updates, panels, and interviews by cable programs; explanatory pieces by big newspapers; snapshot photos showing victims when they were alive and happy, then respectful portraits of their families wracked by grief.
 What could be a different approach?

 “Show Us the Carnage.”
 A reader, writing in after a different massacre, says that coverage is too respectful and tasteful: